+62 877 0011 9888

 “The strength and diversity of the applicant pool is much more important than the number of applications we receive,” said Dean of Undergraduate Admissions and Financial Aid Jeremiah Quinlan in the announcement.
 “I am pleased that Yale College continues to appeal to promising students from a wide range of backgrounds.
 I am also proud that the admissions office has been able to continue its thoughtful whole-person review process of each applicant, even as the volume of applications has increased.”

 The record number of applications means that competition is intense to get into Yale.
-This data confirmed that college applications were up nationwide, especially at Ivy League and other highly selective schools.
-This trend is likely because many schools don’t require the SAT/ACT, and students are applying to more schools than ever before.
+Yale data also reflect nationwide trends, especially at Ivy League and other highly selective schools.
+The fact that more schools have adopted test-optional admissions policies in recent years may contribute to current trends, just as many students are also choosing to apply to more schools than ever before.

 Yale reported its early admission results for the Class of 2027.
 It was announced that 776 students earned early admission out of a pool of 7,744 applicants with an acceptance rate of 10%.
 To increase your chances of getting into Yale, we recommend you apply early.

 |Class of 2025